 Workflow Automation and Digitalization

-Integrated MES solutions help automate processes and make them paperless.
+Integrated MES solutions enable automation of business operations.
 Programmable logic controllers can be fully and autonomously managed by MES software.
 It can collect sensor data and issue commands to PLCs based on pre-developed algorithms.

-Developing custom user agents helps create custom rules to automate manufacturing processes fully.
-All the data can also be processed automatically and presented as custom reports.
+Developing custom user agents helps create custom rules to automate manufacturing processes, including production scheduling, quality control, or supply chain management.
+All the data can also be processed and outputs presented as custom reports.

 Real-Time Visibility and Control